syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/how-to.md

 ## AutoFill supported with ComboBox

 The ComboBox supports the `AutoFill` behavior with the help of `AutoFill` property.
 Whenever you change the input value, the ComboBox will autocomplete your data by matching the typed character.
-If no matches found, the comboBox will not suggest any item.
+If no matches found, the ComboBox will not suggest any item.

 In the following sample, showcase that how to work autofill with ComboBox.